yuhr/fncmd/README.md

 Imagine a command line program you want to create.
 Essentially, it can be abstracted as a simple function that takes command line options as arguments.
 Then there should be nothing to stop you from being able to write it *literally* as a function, without using structs or builders like today's Rustaceans do.

 This concept is tremendously inspired by [`argopt`](https://crates.io/crates/argopt), I really appreciate the work.
 However, it still requires a bit of cumbersome code, especially for handling subcommands. `fncmd` has been rewritten from scratch to get rid of all the complexities.
-Let's dig into [Subcommands](#subcommands) section to see how we can handle it.
+Dig into [Subcommands](#subcommands) section to see how we can handle it.

 ## Installation